DanielMFernandes/CCNA_Course_Notes/Course_Notes/DHCP_Snooping.md

 - If a DHCP message is received on a trusted port, forward it as normal without inspection
 - If a DHCP message is received on an untrusted port, inspect it and act as follows:
-    - If it is a DHCP SERVER message, discard it
+    - If it is a DHCP server message, discard it
-    - If it as a DHCP CLIENT message, perform the following checks:
+    - If it as a DHCP client message, perform the following checks:
         - DISCOVER / REQUEST messages :
-            - Check if the FRAME’S SOURCE MAC ADDRESS and the DHCP message’s CHADDR FIELDS match.
+            - Check if the frame’s source MAC address and the DHCP message’s CHADDR fields match.
                 - MATCH = FORWARD
                 - MISMATCH = DISCARD
         - RELEASE / DECLINE messages:
-            - Check if the PACKET’S SOURCE IP ADDRESS and the receiving INTERFACE match the entry in the *DHCP SNOOPING BINDING TABLE*
+            - Check if the packet’s source IP address and the receiving INTERFACE match the entry in the *DHCP SNOOPING BINDING TABLE*
-                - MATCH = FORWARD
+                - MATCH = forward
-                - MISMATCH = DISCARD
+                - MISMATCH = discard

-- When a CLIENT successfully leases an IP ADDRESS from a SERVER, create a new entry in the *DHCP snooping BINDING TABLE*
+- When a client successfully leases an IP address from a server, create a new entry in the *DHCP snooping BINDING TABLE*

 ---